-Section 316(b) of the Clean Water Act requires that the cooling water intake structures at electric power plants meet best available technology standards so that mortality from entrainment (drawing aquatic life into a plant's cooling system) and impingement (trapping aquatic life on screens) are reduced.
+Section 316(b) of the Clean Water Act requires that the cooling water intake structures at electric power plants meet best available technology standards to reduce mortality from entrainment (drawing aquatic life into a plant's cooling system) and impingement (trapping aquatic life on screens).
 The EPA finalized its Section 316(b) rule for existing facilities in 2014.
 Section 316(b) requirements are implemented in Wisconsin through modifications to plants' WPDES permits, which govern plant wastewater discharges.

-The WCCF, Blount, and Columbia plants are considered existing plants under this rule.
-The WCCF facility already employs a system that meets the Section 316(b) rule.
-Future best technology available (BTA) requirements at Blount and Columbia will be based on the results of water intake studies at the respective plants and will be specified in the next permits expected to be issued in 2023 or later.
-MGE expects that the Section 316(b) rule will not have a material effect on its existing plants.
-Management believes that any compliance costs will be recovered in future rates based on previous treatment of environmental compliance projects.
+WCCF, Blount, and Columbia are considered existing plants under this rule.
+WCCF employs a system that meets the

+Section 316(b) rule.
+Blount's WPDES permit assumes that the plant meets best technology available (BTA) for the duration of the permit, which expires in 2023.
+However, MGE must perform an entrainment study by the end of 2021 to determine future BTA, which will be included with the next permit renewal.
+Section 316(b) applies to river intakes at the Columbia plant.
+Columbia's operator received a permit in 2019 requiring studies of intake structures to help determine BTA.
+BTA improvements may not be required given that Columbia could be fully retired before the issuance of the next permit, which is expected to be issued in 2023 or later.
+MGE will continue to work with Columbia's operator to evaluate all regulatory requirements applicable to the planned retirements.
+Management believes that the Section 316(b) rule will not have a material effect on its existing plants and that any compliance costs will be recovered in future rates based on previous treatment of environmental compliance projects.